 - Author: Stefanie Lozinski

-- Disclosure: I received a complimentary copy of the ebook from the author.
-Opinions conveyed are my own.
+- Disclosure: I received a complimentary copy of the book from the author.
+Opinions expressed are my own.

 What I Liked

 Book three set off to a quick start, for me, and I enjoyed becoming immersed, again, in the world of Kaveryth.
 I feel that this book may have had the best start in the series, thus far, since the other two books have already laid a strong foundation of the premise and plotline.
 As a result, this one could start in media res, following the prologue.

 Based on the events of book two, I was eager to see how the romance between two of the characters would continue to develop, and I feel that the author is doing an excellent job of crafting a strong and compelling romance.

 Comparing the three books in the series thus far, I feel that each book is stronger than its predecessor, in terms of writing.
 While reading Maelstrom, I frequently observed sentence that were well-stated, whether in terms of apt description or concise conveying of a feeling or idea.
 I feel that I had fewer of these moments, in reading the first two books, and I am excited to see Lozinski’s skill progressing, as an author.